BuckarooBanzay/epic/doc/basic-concept.md

 This function gets called if the player dies or disconnects (for whatever reason).
 Cleanup stuff should be done in here (remove nodes, teleport out of the arena, etc)

+# Function composition

+Function can be (and should) be grouped to logical units, see [best practices](./best-practices.md).